Human Trafficking Financial Typology: How It Works, Red Flags, and How to Detect It

 Which regulations cover Human Trafficking Financial Typology

-FATF Recommendations 1 and 29: Recommendation 1's risk-based approach explicitly requires institutions to identify human trafficking as a predicate offense for money laundering.
-Recommendation 29 requires financial intelligence units to receive and analyze trafficking-related STRs from reporting entities.
+FATF Recommendations 1, 21, and 29: Recommendation 1's risk-based approach explicitly requires institutions to identify human trafficking as a predicate offense for money laundering.
+FATF Recommendation 29 requires countries to maintain a Financial Intelligence Unit (FIU) capable of receiving and analyzing trafficking-related STRs from reporting entities.
+Recommendation 19 covers enhanced measures for transactions involving higher-risk countries, including those with documented trafficking exposure.

-EU Sixth Anti-Money Laundering Directive (6AMLD): Article 1 lists human trafficking as a predicate money laundering offense.
-Member states are required to ensure financial institutions can detect and report trafficking-related proceeds, with criminal liability extended to legal persons.
+EU Sixth Anti-Money Laundering Directive (6AMLD): Article 1 lists human trafficking as a predicate offense for money laundering.
+Member states are required to ensure financial institutions can detect and report trafficking-related proceeds, and criminal liability extends to legal persons, meaning proceeds laundered through an EU institution carry liability for that institution where adequate controls were absent.

 Modern Slavery Act 2015 (UK): Section 52 creates a duty to notify the Secretary of State of suspected modern slavery.
-For financial institutions, this sits alongside existing Proceeds of Crime Act 2002 (POCA) obligations for Suspicious Activity Reports.
+For financial institutions this produces a dual obligation: AML reporting under the Proceeds of Crime Act 2002, and potential liability under Section 54 for failing to publish adequate supply chain transparency statements.
+The National Crime Agency publishes Serious and Organized Crime threat assessments that include trafficking typologies under the same Act.

 Wolfsberg Group Guidance (2019): The Wolfsberg Anti-Money Laundering Principles published specific guidance on human trafficking financial crime in 2019, now incorporated into typology libraries at most major financial institutions and treated as industry standard by supervisors.